todocono/InterfaceLab2020/Readme.md

-﻿### Interface lab 2020
+﻿# Interface lab 2020

 This repo documents best hardware practices using Unity and Arduino.

-Instructions and video tutorials are hosted at https://medium.com/interface-lab

 These examples were developed to explain useful ways that Arduino and Unity can communicate with each other.

+We used Arduino Nano 33 IoT, and instructions, blueprints and video tutorials are hosted at https://medium.com/interface-lab

+#

+## Arduino Code
 **Prototype 0** From Arduino to Unity, using one digital input

 **Prototype 1** From Arduino to Unity, using many sensors